radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 Conclusion
 ==========

-We deployed Jenkins on our Kubernetes cluster using Helm (in a reproduceable way, you can deploy it again with the same plugins at any time - keep this in a source control as well), then saw how to configure credentials and write Jenkinsfiles in a declarative way and have multiple containers in the agent pod.
+We deployed Jenkins on our Kubernetes cluster using Helm (in a reproduceable way, you can deploy it again with the same plugins at any time - keep this in a source control as well), then saw how to configure credentials and write Jenkinsfiles pipelines.

 Feedback